naufiero/abaco/README.rst

      $ export abaco_path=$(pwd)

-   Then start the abaco containers with:
+   Then start the abaco containers with the following two commands:

    .. code-block:: bash

-      $ docker-compose -f docker-compose-local.yml up -d
+      $ docker-compose -f dc-all.yml up -d

-The services are now running behind ``nginx`` which should be listening on 8000.
+   If all went well, the services will be running behind ``nginx`` on 8000.
+We assume the Docker Gateway is running on the default IP for Docker 1.9.1+ which is 172.17.0.1.
+If this is not the case for your setup, you will need to update the value of `host` within the `store` stanza of the `all.conf` file with the IP address of the Gateway.
+It also may take several seconds for the mongo db to be ready to accept connections.

 2. Register an actor -- Initially, the abaco system is empty with no actors defined which can see by making a GET request